mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     training_batch_size = 50
     test_batch_size = 1000

 Here we will create the batch size for the DataLoader.
 Batches are, as the name implies, subsets of the full dataset that are used for training instead of training with the whole dataset at once.
 By feeding in batches of samples rather than all of them, it saves on memory usage and makes learning move faster as you aren't calculating the gradient over the whole set.
 If you want to learn more, [this link](https://datascience.stackexchange.com/a/16818) goes into more detail.
 We use batches of 50 for training as you want rather small batches when doing gradient descent and 1000 for testing as it breaks up the 10,000 more evenly.
 The batch size doesn't particularly matter for testing so the choice of 1000 was rather arbitrary.
-The test size of 50 is slightly abnormal as the standard is usally 32 or 64, but it shouldn't affect the results here in any signficant way.
+The test size of 50 is slightly abnormal as the standard is usually 32 or 64, but it shouldn't affect the results here in any significant way.

     training_loader = torch.utils.data.DataLoader(training_dataset, batch_size = training_batch_size, shuffle = True)
     test_loader = torch.utils.data.DataLoader(test_dataset, batch_size = test_batch_size, shuffle = True)

 These two lines handle loading the two datasets into a [Pytorch Dataloader](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader).
 The reason for making the custom Pytorch Datasets is so that we could do this.
 The format for the DataLoader object (that we are worried about at least) is **DataLoader(dataset, batch_size, shuffle)**.
 The dataset is the custom one we created, the batch_size is what we just defined, and shuffle, when set to True, reshuffles the data every epoch.
-Now we can use this dataloader to feed our dataset into the neural network, and it also shuffles the data everytime as a bonus.
+Now we can use this dataloader to feed our dataset into the neural network, and it also shuffles the data every time as a bonus.
 Shuffling the dataset serves many purposes, but generally it helps to prevent overfitting as the order which you feed the data into the network may affect the weights of the network if the order remains static across all epochs.
 For more complex info on why shuffling is good, look at [this answer](https://datascience.stackexchange.com/a/24539/79065) for the more complex explanation and the one below it for a more simple way of putting it.

     num_epochs = 25